 - Put the cranberries into a food processor or blender and pulse until they are partly chopped.

 - Add sweetener of your choice and pulse a few times more to combine.

-- Add sliced green onions, chopped cilantro, chopped jalapenos (or Green Tabasco Sauce), olive oil, and lime juice (I used my fresh-frozen lime juice)
+- Add sliced green onions, chopped cilantro (if using), chopped Jalapenos (or Green Tabasco Sauce), olive oil, and lime juice.

 - Put mixture into a glass or plastic container with a tight-fitting lid and chill for several hours or overnight.